progit/progit/de/04-git-server/01-chapter4.markdown

 <!--There are a couple of minor differences in the configuration file; but for your purpose, this is close to the same thing.
 It takes the Git repository by itself, without a working directory, and creates a directory specifically for it alone.-->

-Es gibt ein paar kleine Unterschiede in der Konfigurationsdatei, aber für deine Zwecke ist es nahezu dasselbe.
+Es gibt ein paar kleine Unterschiede in der Konfigurationsdatei, aber für Deine Zwecke ist es nahezu dasselbe.
 Es nimmt das Git-Repository selbst, ohne ein Arbeitsverzeichnis, und erzeugt ein Verzeichnis speziell für es allein.

 <!--### Putting the Bare Repository on a Server ###-->
 ### Inbetriebnahme des einfachen Repository auf einem Server ###

 <!--Now that you have a bare copy of your repository, all you need to do is put it on a server and set up your protocols.
 Let’s say you’ve set up a server called `git.example.com` that you have SSH access to, and you want to store all your Git repositories under the `/opt/git` directory.
 You can set up your new repository by copying your bare repository over:-->

-Jetzt da du eine einfache Kopie deines Repository hast, ist alles was du tun musst das Aufsetzen auf einem Server und das Einrichten deiner Protokolle.
-Angenommen, du hast einen Server mit dem Namen `git.example.com`, zu dem du SSH-Zugang hast, und du möchtest alle deine Git Repositories im Verzeichnis `/opt/git` speichern.
-Du kannst dein neues Repository einrichten, indem du dein einfaches Repository dorthin kopierst:
+Jetzt da Du eine einfache Kopie Deines Repository hast, ist alles was Du tun musst das Aufsetzen auf einem Server und das Einrichten Deiner Protokolle.
+Angenommen, Du hast einen Server mit dem Namen `git.example.com`, zu dem Du SSH-Zugang hast, und Du möchtest alle Deine Git Repositories im Verzeichnis `/opt/git` speichern.
+Du kannst Dein neues Repository einrichten, indem Du Dein einfaches Repository dorthin kopierst:

 	$ scp -r my_project.git user@git.example.com:/opt/git

 <!--At this point, other users who have SSH access to the same server which has read-access to the `/opt/git` directory can clone your repository by running-->

-An diesem Punkt können andere Benutzer, die SSH-Zugang zu dem gleichen Server und Lesezugriff auf das `/opt/git` Verzeichnis haben, dein Repository klonen:
+An diesem Punkt können andere Benutzer, die SSH-Zugang zu dem gleichen Server und Lesezugriff auf das `/opt/git` Verzeichnis haben, Dein Repository klonen:

 	$ git clone user@git.example.com:/opt/git/my_project.git

 <!--If a user SSHs into a server and has write access to the `/opt/git/my_project.git` directory, they will also automatically have push access.
 Git will automatically add group write permissions to a repository properly if you run the `git init` command with the `-\-shared` option.-->

 Wenn sich ein Benutzer per SSH mit dem Server verbindet und Schreibzugriff zu dem Verzeichnis `/opt/git/my_project.git` hat, wird er automatisch auch Push-Zugriff haben.
-Git wird automatisch die richtigen Gruppenschreibrechte zu einem Repository hinzufügen, wenn du den `git init` Befehl mit der `--shared` Option ausführst:
+Git wird automatisch die richtigen Gruppenschreibrechte zu einem Repository hinzufügen, wenn Du den `git init` Befehl mit der `--shared` Option ausführst:

 	$ ssh user@git.example.com
 	$ cd /opt/git/my_project.git